Thank you for speaking at the European Open Source Security Forum 2026 in Brussels, Belgium, on 9 June 2026.

 Registration

-To confirm your participation and secure your speaking slot, it’s important to complete your registration by Friday, 3 October, using the details you received in your notification email.
-If you require this information again, please reach out cfp@linuxfoundation.org.
-Be sure to submit any accommodation needs when registering.
-Failure to register by the deadline may result in your slot being given to someone on our waitlist.
+To confirm your participation and secure your speaking slot, please complete your registration by Friday, 1 May, using the details in your notification email.
+If you require this information again, please reach out to cfp@linuxfoundation.org.

-If you have already registered for the event and are now a speaker listed on the schedule, please reach out to our registration team.
+If you have already registered for the event and are now listed as a speaker on the schedule, please reach out to our registration team.

 Visa Letter Requests